 The pedestal was fully lubricated when shipped from the factory.
-Check the oil level regularly through the sight gauge (34) and maintain it at the middle of the gauge.
-When lubrication is required, add SAE No. 30 non-detergent oil through the hole for the air vent (20).
+Check the oil level regularly through the sight gauge (31) and maintain it at the middle of the gauge.
+When lubrication is required, add SAE No. 30 non-detergent oil through the hole for the air vent (19).
 Do not over-lubricate.
 Over-lubrication can cause the bearings to over-heat, resulting in premature bearing failure.

-Under normal conditions, drain the pedestal once each year and refill with clean oil to the middle of the sight gauge.
+Under normal conditions, drain the pedestal once each year and refill with approximately 12-1/2 ounces (0,37 liter) of clean oil to the middle of the sight gauge.
 Change the oil more frequently if the pump is operated continuously or installed in an environment with rapid temperature change.

-Monitor the condition of the bearing lubri-

-cant regularly for evidence of rust or moisture condensation.
+Monitor the condition of the bearing lubricant regularly for evidence of rust or moisture condensation.
 This is especially important in areas where variable hot and cold temperatures are common.